Alberta Teaching Profession Commission – Roles and responsibilities

 • Ian Gray

-Mr. Ian Gray is the superintendent of Aurora Academic Charter Schools in Edmonton.
-He earned a Master of Education in Leadership degree from the University of Portland and is completing doctoral work to support research and innovation in his school authority and partnerships with community and academic institutions.
-Recently, Mr. Gray served on the Alberta Research Network Steering Committee.
-Mr. Gray is the current president of the Association of Alberta Public Charter Schools.
+Mr. Ian Gray is the Superintendent of Aurora Academic Charter Schools in Edmonton, Alberta.
+He has 29 years of teaching and administration experience, has been an Online Learning Coordinator and a Director of Technology, and has held multiple principalships.
+He holds both leadership and superintendent leadership certifications in Alberta.
+He earned a Master of Education in Leadership degree from the University of Portland and is currently completing doctoral work to support research and innovation in his school authority and partnerships with community and academic institutions.
+Mr. Gray is past President of The Association of Alberta Public Charter Schools, an organization committed to promoting and facilitating public charter school education in Alberta.
+Currently, he serves on the Alberta Research Network Steering Committee as well as Alberta Education's Professional Conduct and Competency Panel.

 • Jagwinder Sidhu